Create Tickets from Inbound Emails

 If you have not set a location and an email is sent from a person who either isn’t in your system, or who is assigned to more than one location:

 - The ticket will be categorized under “Unassigned Area” in your ticket inbox.
 You can manually add the right area.

 - Only users who have the "View inbound email tickets that are not assigned to a location" permission will be able to see the ticket until it’s assigned.
 If you want a user to be notified when these tickets come through, turn on the “An email ticket is not assigned to a location” option on their profile (click the “People” tab, then on a user’s name, to see their settings).
 This person can then edit it and assign a location so that the rest of your team is notified.

 QR codes are images that people can scan with the camera on a smartphone.
 You can create a QR code that will automatically open a new email message when it’s scanned.

-Create the QR code: Use a QR code generator like this one and enter the the following text in the “Free Text” field:
+Create the QR code: Use a QR code generator like Flowcode and enter setup a new Email QR code.

 Edit the email address to the unique email you’ve created for the room (see Step 1 of How to Create a Custom Email).

 Edit “Subject here” and “Optional message here” lines with the subject and message you’d like to populate.
 For example, if you are placing QR code placards in the bathrooms on a college campus, you might make the subject “Bathroom Needs Attention” and the message “The third-floor bathroom of the English Building needs attention.”
 This will let people scanning the QR code know they are sending the right information to you; they can always edit the email to add additional details.

 Place the QR code in the right spots: Include an image of the QR code on a placard wherever you’d like people to be able to report an issue: in lobbies, bathrooms, classrooms, etc. Include a message that lets them know they’re reporting the issue to the janitorial staff.
 Here's an example: